NCAS-CMS/cf-python/docs/_sources/tutorial.rst.txt

 -----------------

-Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cfplot package
+Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cf-plot package
 <http://ajheaps.github.io/cf-plot>`_ (that needs to be installed
 separately to cf).

 .. figure:: images/cfplot_example.png

-   *Example output of cfplot displaying a cf field construct.*
+   *Example output of cf-plot displaying a cf field construct.*

-See the `cfplot gallery
+See the `cf-plot gallery
 <http://ajheaps.github.io/cf-plot/gallery.html>`_ for the wide range
 of plotting possibilities, with example code.
 These include, but are not limited to:

 * Cylindrical, polar stereographic and other plane projections
-* Latitude or longitude vs. height
+* Latitude or longitude vs. height or pressure
 * Hovmuller
 * Vectors
 * Stipples